figtools/figgy.docs/getting-started/basics.md

 service's configuration.
 This is can be very helpful when trying to answer the question `What does the message-fetcher talk to?"`.

-It also GREATLY simplifies IAM access control for our service. `/app-message-fetcher` will need an IAM policy as simple as this:
+It also GREATLY simplifies IAM access control for our service. `message-fetcher` will need an IAM policy as simple as this:
 ```json
 {
     ...